Serial-Experiments-Weebify/infra-vm/readme.md

 ## Docker stack

 Both setups just spin up two docker stacks.
-One for Traefik (could be skipped) and one for Weebify.
+One for Traefik and one for Weebify.

-For some reason a manual restart is needed in vagrant/multipass.

 ### `mongo`

 The MongoDB instance for weebify.
 Has a relatively simple init script to create the admin user.

 ### `meili`